What Are the Common Causes of Shoulder Injuries?

 Previous Injuries or Surgeries

-People with a history of shoulder injuries or operations have a shoulder joint that would tend to be more prone to repetitive injuries or complaints.
-Prior injuries to the shoulder, such as subluxation, broken bones or sprains, may be followed by impairment or debilitation of the inner structures of the joint, which can raise the risk of re-injury.
-Despite surgical treatment such as rotator cuff repair, shoulder glenoid labral rebuilding or athroplasty, the bio-mechanical properties of the shoulder joint may be modified, making it more unstable, which in turn may lead to new problems.
+People with a history of shoulder injuries or operations have a shoulder joint that tends to be more prone to repetitive injuries or complaints.
+Prior injuries to the shoulder, such as subluxation, broken bones, or sprains, may be followed by impairment or debilitation of the inner structures of the joint, which can raise the risk of re-injury.
+Despite surgical treatment such as rotator cuff repair, shoulder glenoid labral rebuilding, or arthroplasty, the bio-mechanical properties of the shoulder joint may be modified, making it more unstable, which in turn may lead to new problems.

 -